USEPA/hwip/docs/Results/search-results.md

 **From home page search**

  The "Search by" bar above the results displays

  - Whether you searched by Site Name or ID, entered a Location, or used your location ("Coordinates").
  - Your search term(s).

-You may modify your site search by changing either or both of the above and click Search.
+You may modify your site search by changing either or both of the above and clicking Search.

 Note that the home page Location search returns sites that are within 10 miles of the center of location provided (whether city, state, or zip code).
 For a more specific, comprehensive search by location, use the Advanced Search.